ayaanalamansari/sample/readme.md

-Region Api
+Region Service
 ==========

 ## About

-Region management is an independent api service which contains static data of Countries, States, Cities, Currencies and Timezones.
+Region Service is an independent api service which contains static data of Countries, States, Cities, Currencies and Timezones.

 ## Prerequisites